Cards

 Sets, Settings, and Rules

-rules are cards that apply a given Setting (or Rule Type) to a given Set of cards.
+Rules are cards that apply a given Setting (or Rule Type) to a given Set of cards.
 For example, if I wanted to make it so that only John could read all the cards on my deck, I would make a rule that applies the read Setting to the Set of all cards.
 Underneath the hood, this is done by reusing concepts we've already learned: the card :all+:read uses the compound name to connect the :read setting to the :all rule.
 If its content is John, then by default only John can read all the cards in the deck.

 In practice, nobody writes these rules by typing in card names; there's an interface that makes this much easier to manage.
 But this example demonstrates how far Decko goes to follow its "everything is a card" rule.
 Even rules are cards!
 And, as a side benefit, you can do everything with that rule that you can with any other card; view it as a webpage, query it, edit it, view its revision history, access it via an API, etc. Well, you can do that if you're John and have permission.